trifle-io/trifle-io/docs/trifle-logger/state.md

 Use of states is completely optional.

+## Lifecycle

+Below is a lifecycle of a trace.

 ### Running

 When `tracer` has been initialized, the default state is `:running`.
 This way you can indicate that current execution is still being processed.